CloudLabs-MOC/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

 ## 🧾 Summary

-In this lab, you have gained hands-on experience with using Data Factory pipelines in Microsoft Fabric to implement data ingestion solutions.
-You created a pipeline that uses a Copy Data activity to copy data from an external source into your lakehouse, and then used a Spark notebook to transform the ingested data and load it into a table.
-Finally, you modified the pipeline to include the notebook as part of the workflow, enabling you to automate the data transformation and loading process.
+In this lab, you:

+- Created a Data Factory pipeline in Microsoft Fabric to orchestrate data ingestion workflows
+- Used a Copy Data activity to ingest data from an external source into a Lakehouse
+- Built a Spark notebook to transform the ingested data and load it into a table
+- Integrated the notebook into the pipeline to automate transformation and loading steps end-to-end
+- Enhanced the pipeline to support a complete, automated data ingestion and processing workflow

 ### 🎉 You have successfully completed the lab